nickmuse/legion/rulebook.md

 Illegal taggers must get up and establish legal position before making a tag.

-A tag in end zone will result in a loss of downs and the ball will be placed at the 1 inch line.
-(No Safety)
+A tag in end zone will result in a loss of downs and the ball will be placed at the 1 inch line (No Safety).

 ## Other Contact